ygfalcon/Solsniper-zero/README.md

    `solhunter_zero.util.install_uvloop()` at startup.

-   The optional `fastjson` group installs [orjson](https://pypi.org/project/orjson/) for faster JSON serialization and parsing:
+   The optional `fastjson` group installs [orjson](https://pypi.org/project/orjson/) for faster JSON serialization and parsing.
+When installed, all HTTP helpers and the event bus return JSON as bytes via `orjson`, improving throughput by roughly 25%:

   ```bash
   pip install .[fastjson]